openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **My Favourites** - User bookmarking feature that allows users to easily add, view, search for and manage their bookmarks.
 These resources can be added to items during the contribution process.

 **My Items** - Page listing all items belonging to users, providing access to view and edit these items.
-Typically accessed through the Manage group in the EQUELLA Home page navigation pane.
+Typically accessed through the Manage group in the openEQUELLA Home page navigation pane.

 **My Searches** - Personal search bookmarking feature that allows users to add and manage their search results.

 **Navigation Builder** - Contribution wizard control that allows users to: organise item content into a package with customised navigation; provide content viewers with a ‘split view’ option where attachments can be viewed in two independent panes; rename files; and specify the viewer type for individual attachments.

-**Navigation Group** - Group of navigation links in the navigation pane on the EQUELLA Home page (e.g. the Search Navigation Group includes Basic Search, Guided Search and so on).
+**Navigation Group** - Group of navigation links in the navigation pane on the openEQUELLA Home page (e.g. the Search Navigation Group includes Basic Search, Guided Search and so on).

-**Navigation link** - - Component of a Navigation Group in the navigation pane on the left-hand side of the EQUELLA Home page, provided for user navigation and configurable within the Administration Console.
+**Navigation link** - - Component of a Navigation Group in the navigation pane on the left-hand side of the openEQUELLA Home page, provided for user navigation and configurable within the Administration Console.
 Can also be configured to appear on the login page.

-**Navigation pane** - Area displayed on the left-hand side of EQUELLA pages, containing Navigation Groups and Links.
+**Navigation pane** - Area displayed on the left-hand side of openEQUELLA pages, containing Navigation Groups and Links.
 Not visible during contribution if the contribution wizard features sidebar wizard navigation.

 **New version** - Item administration operation that displays the contribution wizard for the item so that data and files can be modified and the new version can be published or submitted for moderation.
 When the new version reaches the live state, the current item is automatically archived.